-In 2018, her chamber opera Marie Curie Learns to Swim (libretto by Kendra Preston Leonard) was premiered by Hartford Opera Theater.
+In 2018, Jessica’s chamber opera Marie Curie Learns to Swim (libretto by Kendra Preston Leonard) was premiered by Hartford Opera Theater.
 The work explores the life the notable scientist through flashbacks during a vacation with her daughter, and focuses on her experiences as a woman in a male-dominated field and an immigrant in her adopted country.
 Other recent compositions focused on social justice themes include the mini-opera Trigger, which features a woman’s response to domestic violence; A Curious Incident with the Queen, which uses a children’s story to explore economic oppression and political powerlessness; and Gaslight Variations, a solo for mictronal flute with glissando head joint that treats thematic variation as an analogy for the phenomena of gaslighting.
-Upcoming projects include a song cycle relating to mental illness, a work inspired by Norse mythology, and an opera about the gorgons.
+Upcoming projects include a song cycle inspired by Slavic mythology and an opera about the gorgons.

-Rudman is currently the Head of the Creative Studies Department at the Hartt Community Division.
-She has taught at The Hartt School, Central Connecticut State University, and Baruch College.
+Jessica is currently the Head of Composition and Musicianship at the Hartt Community Division, where she also directs the Hartt Preparatory Academy.
+She has taught at The Hartt School, Central Connecticut State University, Eastern Connecticut State University, and Baruch College.
 Highly involved in the new music community as a concert organizer and music educator, Rudman volunteers with the Women Composers Festival of Hartford, where she runs the student workshop.